savchenko/windows10/README.md

 ### Clean-up profiles
-1. Create new user profile
+1. Create at least one new user profile
 1. Log in as the newly created administrator
 1. Remove the old account, choose "delete files"
 1. Reboot